 Jewelry Design Course

 This online jewelry making course will help you master the art of jewelry design, from the basics to more advanced beading and wire working techniques.
-You will learn different lay out patterns, string beads, jump rings, French wire transitions, Danish clusters and knotted necklaces.
+Through our jewelry design class, you will learn different lay out patterns, string beads, jump rings, French wire transitions, Danish clusters and knotted necklaces.
 Professional jewelry designers will demonstrate these techniques and more on stunning HD video and they will provide you with the basic business skills necessary to sell your work online or in-person at trunk shows and craft fairs.

 We give you everything you need to complete a series of design projects throughout the jewelry design course, including beads and a full tool kit.
 These projects will be evaluated by your mentor, an experienced jewelry designer who will give you feedback and help you master the skills taught in the course.